stephenfung98/OpenSpot/README.md

 <h2> Android Installation </h2>

   - Download and unzip the github project in a folder
   - Go to Android studio and open "Files" then import the project
+  - Enter into the directory Openspot/Android/MyApplication
   - Wait for the gradle to finish building then Run the project

 Requirements